cotarr/irc-hybrid-client-dev-tools/debug/README.md

 The PID folder must exist.
 An alternate PID folder may be specified as an environment variables, such as `PID_DIR=/home/user/somewhere`

-The program's default settings should be sufficient to the use the runner script.
+The runner.sh script will create log files in the PID_DIR folder (~/tmp by default).

 Do not start the web server.
-The script will start the web server automatically.
+The runner.sh script will start the web server automatically.
 Start the script from the repository base folder using:

 ```bash